if it is npm v6

 Local development

-The local development of HTTP functions is the same as that of traditional Web.
+Local development of HTTP functions is the same as traditional Web.
 Enter the following command.

 $ open http://localhost:7001